It is never too late to expand the mind of a person on the autism spectrum.Dr. Temple Grandin

 ♣ Girish is verbal but have you noticed that he cannot communicate the reason for his meltdown?

 What has been written here are just a few achievements we have made.
-I can keep going on and on about every success Girish achieved with the help of his therapists but then you have to keep scrolling down.
-Just know the fact that it took hours of hard work from school teachers, aides, occupation therapists, speech pathologists and many more to the place where Girish is today.
+I can keep going on and on about every success my son has achieved with the help of his therapists but then you have to keep scrolling down.

-Every single act/gesture in life is taught to Girish.
-It is a bonus when Girish or any ASD kid to learn something on his own whereas a neurotypical kid will learn naturally if not at this age then maybe in a year or two.
+My ASD son has to be trained to master every single action.
+While a neurotypical kid will learn naturally if not at this age then maybe in a year or two.